-- R-4.
-Filing Requirements Under an Arbitration Agreement in a Contract - (a) Filing of a Demand: Arbitration under an arbitration provision in a contract shall be initiated in the following manner: - (i) The initiating party ("the claimant") shall, within the time period, if any, specified in the contract(s), file with the AAA a demand for arbitration, the administrative filing fee, and a copy of the applicable arbitration agreement from the parties' contract which provides for arbitration .
-Filing may be accomplished through use of AAA WebFile, located at www.adr.org, or by filing the demand with any AAA office. - (ii) The claimant shall simultaneously provide a copy of the demand and the applicable arbitration agreement to the opposing party ("the respondent"). - (ii) The demand shall include: - (a) The name of each party; - (b) The address for each party, including, if known, telephone and fax numbers and email addresses: - (c) If applicable, the names, addresses, telephone and fax numbers and, if known, email address of the known representative for each party; - (d) A statement setting forth the nature of the claim including the relief sought and the amount involved;
+R-4.
+Filing Requirements Under an Arbitration Agreement in a Contract

-- (f) The locale requested, if the arbitration agreement does not specify one. - (b) The AAA shall provide notice to the parties (or their representatives if so named) of the receipt of a demand when the administrative filing requirements have been satisfied.
-The date on which the filing requirements are satisfied shall establish the date of filing the dispute for administration however, any disputes in connection with the AAA's determination may be decided by the arbitrator.
+- (a) Filing of a Demand: Arbitration under an arbitration provision in a contract shall be initiated in the following manner: - i.
+The initiating party ("the claimant") shall, within the time period, if any, specified in the contract(s), file with the AAA a demand for arbitration, the administrative filing fee, and a copy of the applicable arbitration agreement from the parties' contract which provides for arbitration.
+Filing may be accomplished through use of AAA WebFile, located at www.adr.org, or by filing the demand with any AAA office. - ii.
+The claimant shall simultaneously provide a copy of the demand and the applicable arbitration agreement to the opposing party ("the respondent"). - iii.
+The demand shall include: - a) the name of each party; - b) the address for each party, including, if known, telephone and fax numbers and email addresses; - c) if applicable, the names, addresses, telephone and fax numbers and, if known, email address of the known representative for each party; - d) a statement setting forth the nature of the claim including the relief sought and the amount involved; - e) the locale requested, if the arbitration agreement does not specify one. - (b) The AAA shall provide notice to the parties (or their representatives if so named) of the receipt of a demand when the administrative filing requirements have been satisfied.
+The date on which the filing requirements are satisfied shall establish the date of filing the dispute for administration, however any disputes in connection with the AAA's determination may be decided by the arbitrator.